DamSenton/Travel-Japan-Master/README.md

 - The web page layout takes inspiration from multiple Code Institute projects.
 I have taken elements from almost each project and repurposed them to fit my web page.

 - This project was inspired by a lot of travel websites and also the mini projects completed alongside The Code Institute.

+- Thank you to my friends and family who have helped me along the way, with testing and morale support.